ArturOle/HunterAndPreySim/README.md

-# Simple Visual Simualtion of Possible Animal Behavior
+# Simple Visual Simulation of Possible Animal Behavior

 The Aim of the Project was to made satisfactory bot-oriented simulation with simple algorithms and graphics.
 Most important part of the project was optimization, relations and actions between object.